Kalif Raymond Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 Matchup vs. Minnesota

-- Raymond is averaging 59 receiving yards per game in two career matchups against the Vikings, 33.5 more than his receiving yards prop bet over/under for Sunday's game (25.5).
+- Raymond's 59 receiving yards per game in his two career matchups against the Vikings are 33.5 more than his over/under for Sunday's game.

 - Raymond has not caught a touchdown pass against the Vikings.

-- The 269.1 yards per game the Vikings are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The 269.1 yards per game the Vikings are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- At 1.6 passing TDs allowed per game, the Vikings defense is ranked 16th in the league.
+- The Vikings have given up 18 touchdowns through the air (1.6 per game).
+They are 16th in the league in that category.

 Recent Performances

-- In last week's matchup with the Bears, Raymond caught three passes for 16 yards while being targeted four times.
+- In last week's game against the Bears, Raymond was targeted four times and racked up three catches for 16 yards.

-- In his last three games, Raymond has totaled 45 yards on seven receptions, averaging 15.0 yards per game, on 11 targets.
+- Raymond has racked up 45 receiving yards (15.0 per game), reeling in seven passes on 11 targets in his last three games.

 Raymond's Detroit Teammates